 To remove a package source, select it and then select the X button.

-Use the up and down arrow buttons to change the priority order of the package sources.
-Visual Studio searches these sources in the priority order when restoring packages for a project.
+Using the up and down arrow buttons does not change the priority order of the package sources.
+Visual Studio ignores the order of package sources, using the package from whichever source is first to respond to requests.
 For more information, see Package restore.

 If a package source reappears after deleting it, it may be listed in a computer-level or user-level